 SBYSP can provide referrals to local community agencies for those in need of social service assistance, immigration services, intensive mental health counseling, employment counseling, child care, transportation and more.

-If you would like more information about any of our programs or wish to find out how to get involved, please contact our Administrative Assistant, via telephone at (732)-376-6030 ext.
+If you would like more information about any of our programs or wish to find out how to get involved, please contact our Program Assistant, Precious Ojeda at (732) 376-6030 ext.
 23510.

 300 Eagle Ave., Perth Amboy, NJ 08861